nayookyaw/flutter_waste_app/README.md

 1. Choose your target device (physical device or emulator)
 2. I used physical device, so I put the reference setup with physical device.

-* Check physical mobile device is connected or not, run below command `flutter devices`
+* Check physical mobile device is connected or not, run below command <br>
+`flutter devices`

 Note - system will show opening browser list also <br>